specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 In the [Microsoft 365 admin center](https://admin.microsoft.com), select **Copilot** > **Settings** > **Microsoft Security Copilot**.

-This feature is a shortcut to the Security Copilot portal to manage settings.
+This feature is a shortcut to the Security Copilot portal.
 You don't configure this feature in the Microsoft 365 admin center.

 Security Copilot is a separate product and license from Microsoft 365 Copilot.
 If it's available in your tenant, you can use this link to go to Security Copilot.